Busting 4 Myths of Memorization for the Bar Exam

 Understanding separates us from robots.
 What does the rule mean?
 Can you re-derive it from the ground up?

-In other words, learn by example, not by theory.
-Choose “just in time” knowledge (developing your initial understanding as you work through problems) over “just in case” knowledge (hoarding facts you won’t know what to do with).
+Prioritize “just in time” knowledge (developing understanding and insights as you work through examples) over “just in case” knowledge (hoarding information you don’t know what to do with).
+There’s a balance of pure theory and pure practice, of course.

 4) It’s more about being able to remember what you’ve memorized and use it on the bar exam